 With “Trips” app, will Google finally deliver a better travel experience?

-New app promises to bring together a range of tools and capabilities.
+New Google travel effort promises to bring together a range of tools and capabilities.

 Roughly two weeks ago, Google teased a new “travel assistant” app to its roster of Local Guides (local review writers).
 The app is reportedly called “Trips,” and the following is from an email distributed to the Local Guides mailing list on April 21: